 Why it happens

-The phenomenon occurs because those who lack knowledge and skill at something lack the insight they need to know that they could do better.
+Those who lack knowledge about a given task may also lack the insight that they need to know that they could do better.
 Not knowing much about something causes them to miss their own mistakes, and lose the opportunity to improve.

-Moreover, for those at the top, the effect occurs because something comes so easily to them that they don’t realize it is challenging to others, and therefore downplay the extent to which they stand out.
+For those at the top, the effect occurs because a task or a subject area has become more natural to them.
+Thus, they don’t realize it is challenging to others, causing them to downplay the extent to which they stand out.

 At a software engineering company, 42% of employees predicted they would be ranked in the top 5%.
-The lack of self-awareness at many corporations can have huge effects for companies, when it causes employees to miss learning and teaching opportunities they may take from one another.
+The lack of self-awareness at many corporations can have huge effects on companies.
+It may cause employees to miss learning and teaching opportunities.

-Having less than six months’ experience as a driver makes you eight times more likely to get in an accident.
-The obvious reason behind this is because you haven’t had much practice.
+Having less than six months of experience as a driver makes you eight times more likely to get in an accident.
+The obvious reason behind this is that you haven’t had much practice.
 An additional reason is that your own ignorance makes you overconfident, causing you to make reckless decisions and quick turns.

 How to avoid it

-Avoid the Dunning-Kruger effect by assuming that thinking you are an expert probably means you’re just beginning.
-Don’t gloat in your ignorance alone, however—seek feedback from others who can help you improve, rather than staying stuck in your inflated self-perceptions.
-Also, gain insight into others’ abilities to get more realistic data about where you stand, and adjust your perceptions accordingly.
-And if people are telling you you’re an expert, listen.
+Avoiding the Dunning-Kruger effect involves seeking feedback from others who can help you improve, rather than staying stuck in your inaccurate self-perceptions.
+Also, it is important to gain insight into others’ abilities to get more realistic data about where you stand and adjust your perceptions accordingly.
+Bottom line: if people are telling you you’re an expert, listen.

 Related TDL articles